What Are Nurture Campaigns?

 Thus far, you’ve managed to introduce new leads to your business, let them know how they could benefit from a service like yours, and show them your value proposition.
 At this stage, your prospects are probably really interested in your services and want to proceed further with your business.
 Now it’s time for you to answer the final question – how?

 This is where you begin to integrate CTAs in your nurture campaign.
 Again, this will completely depend on your end goal.
 If your goal is to educate your clients, your CTA could be to get them to download a white paper article.
-If sales is your goal, then your CTA could be to get them to sign up for a subscription.
+If sales are your goal, then your CTA could be to get them to sign up for a subscription.

 The possibilities are numerous, and so are the methods that you can employ.
 But you need to make sure that your CTA aligns with the rest of your nurture campaign.
 For example, setting up an educational nurture campaign where you only provide content about an industry, and then asking your leads to buy your new service offering doesn’t make sense, unless you also expose them to that particular service offering throughout the course of your campaign.